 You can already notice that this is a complex decision.
-One thing is for sure: there is a guinea pig fit for everyone’s personality and style!
+One thing is for sure that there is a guinea pig fit for everyone’s personality and style!

-The most popular short haired guinea pig breed?
-Probably the American guinea pig breed, but there are also four other short haired guinea pig breeds which are also highly popular in choice.
+What is the most popular short-haired guinea pig breed?
+Probably the American guinea pig breed, but there are also other short-haired guinea pig breeds that are also highly popular.

 American Guinea Pig

-This is the ideal guinea pig breed for children because it has a good temperament, it is low maintenance and generally, possess good health.
+This is the ideal guinea pig breed for children because it has a good temperament, low maintenance and generally possesses a good health.
 Because of the good-natured spirit, they can live with other guinea pigs and they like being handled.
-Often they create strong affectionate bonds with their owners and thus they are excellent company for people!

 Abyssinian Guinea Pig